MIST

 About

 The Molecular Interaction Search Tool (MIST) is a comprehensive resource of molecular interactions.
 MIST currently supports several species, including fly, mouse and human.
-At MIST, you can mine known physical interactions and infer interactions using other supportive evidence as well as similar genes by correlation analysis.
+With MIST, you can mine known physical interactions and infer interactions using other supportive evidence as well as similar genes by correlation analysis.
 The web interface allows users to retrieve interacting or similar genes in table format as well as visualize these interactions as networks.

 MIST currently supports search of information for 10 species: